 Drama Rundown: Maggie has to fight to win over Meredith.
 Amelia is outed as a recovering drug addict and is still fighting with her brother, who is splitting his time between Seattle and big presidential stuff in D.C.
-To prove herself, the new Head of Neurosurgery takes on an impossible case: a giant tumor lodged in the brain of Arizona’s mentor, neonatal surgical wizard Dr. Herman (Geena Davis).
+To prove herself as a capable Head of Neurosurgery, Amelia takes on an impossible case: a giant tumor lodged in the brain of Arizona’s mentor, neonatal surgical wizard Dr. Herman (Geena Davis).
 She succeeds!
 Alex spends some time working at a private practice, but can’t fight his feelings for Grey Sloan Memorial and returns to peds with Arizona.
 Bailey takes Cristina’s place on the board.

 Meredith and Derek: Derek’s decision to work on his brain-mapping project in D.C. creates a rift in their relationship.
 He finally decides his family in Seattle is the most important thing in the world to him.
 UNFORTUNATELY IT IS ALL TOO LATE.

 Amelia and Owen: A lot of demons in this relationship, but they fall in love.

 Jackson and April: Joy over their pregnancy is short-lived when they learn their baby has a fatal disease.
 They induce labor and their son, Samuel, dies minutes later.
 They never really recover.

 Webber and Catherine: They almost end things after the Harper Avery award debacle, but these two are crazy about each other.

 “How to Save a Life” (Season 11, Episode 21): Sorry, not sorry.
 If we all had to watch Derek die in a shitty hospital after rescuing a group of people and then getting slammed by a semi truck, you do too.